|

 about the work of an established writer, don't you agree?

-NMT: Is there reciprocal support or conflict of
+there reciprocal support or conflict of interest between profession and

-profession of a medical doctor and the career of a writer?
+predestinate career, like between the profession of a medical doctor and the

-NTV: Since I like both my medical profession
+NTV: Since I like both my medical profession and

-and my writing career, for me they are supportive of each other.
+my writing career, for me they are supportive of each other.
 In my medical practice, everyday I'm in

 touch with those selves that are not myself.
+I face not only sicknesses but also the

-circumstances, and the rapport sometimes would give me the benefit of
+rapport sometimes would give me the benefit of accompanying them to climb up

-accompanying them to climb up the steep slope of life and death which
+the steep slope of life and death which confronts each of them at a different

-confronts each of them at a different time in their life.
+time in their life.

 Previously,